becoming-an-ally/about/index.markdown

 ### Support the Black community <a href="https://wa-hans.github.io/vote/">politically</a>.

-### Support the Black community by engaging with your representatives.
+### Support the Black community by <a href="https://wa-hans.github.io/engage/">engaging with your representatives.

-### Support the Black community by proactively seeking out their businesses.
+### Support the Black community by <a href="https://wa-hans.github.io/support/">proactively seeking out their businesses.

-### Support the Black community by <a href="https://wa-hans.github.io/vote/">educating oneself to their challenges and perspective</a>.
+### Support the Black community by <a href="https://wa-hans.github.io/educate/">educating oneself to their challenges and perspective</a>.